 1 .
 BMW 3 Series Touring

-Few cars do it better than the BMW 3 Series Touring.
+There are few better estate options than BMW 3 Series Touring leasing.
 You get all the dynamic goodness and impeccable refinement of the German saloon in the Touring, only with a 500-litre boot at the back.
 There are all sorts of engine choices, including a plug-in hybrid and no fewer than 3 performance variants, so if you want a quality all-round estate, this BMW is the one to go for.

 2. Skoda Superb Estate